Minorities in Turkey: Australians

 There are as many as 12,000 Australians in Turkey.
 Of these, the overwhelming majority are in the capital Ankara (roughly 10,000) while the remaining are in Istanbul.
 Australian expatriates in Turkey form one of the largest overseas Australian groups in Europe and Asia.
 The vast majority of Australian nationals in Turkey are Turkish Australians.

 Azerbaijanis

 It is hard to determine how many ethnic Azeris currently reside in Turkey because ethnicity is a rather fluid concept in this country.
 Up to 300,000 of Azeris who reside in Turkey are citizens of Azerbaijan.
-In the Eastern Anatolia Region, Azeris are sometimes referred to as acem (see Ajam) or tat.
+In the Eastern Anatolia region, Azeris are sometimes referred to as acem (see Ajam) or tat.
 They currently are the largest ethnic group in the city of Iğdır and second largest ethnic group in Kars.

 Bosniaks

 Today, the existence of Bosniaks in the country is evident everywhere.
-In cities like İstanbul, Eskişehir, Ankara, İzmir, or Adana, one can easily find districts, streets, shops or restaurants with names such as Bosna, Yenibosna, Mostar, or Novi Pazar.
+In cities like Istanbul, Eskişehir, Ankara, İzmir, or Adana, one can easily find districts, streets, shops or restaurants with names such as Bosna, Yenibosna, Mostar, or Novi Pazar.
 However, it is extremely difficult to estimate how many Bosniaks live in this country.
 Some Bosnian researchers believe that the number of Bosniaks in Turkey is about two million.